api2cart/ruby-sdk/docs/ProductApi.md

   page_cursor: 'page_cursor_example', # String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
   ids: '24,25', # String | Retrieves reviews specified by ids
   store_id: '1', # String | Store Id
+  lang_id: '3', # String | Language id
   status: 'disabled', # String | Defines status
+  created_from: '2010-07-29 13:45:52', # String | Retrieve entities from their creation date
+  created_to: '2100-08-29 13:45:52', # String | Retrieve entities to their creation date
+  customer_id: '5', # String | Retrieves orders specified by customer id
+  sort_by: 'value_id', # String | Set field to sort by
+  sort_direction: 'asc', # String | Set sorting direction
   response_fields: '{return_code,return_message,pagination,result}', # String | Set this parameter in order to choose which entity fields you want to retrieve
   params: 'id,model,price,images', # String | Set this parameter in order to choose which entity fields you want to retrieve
   exclude: 'false' # String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all